Lucas-mother3/suckless-utils/README.md

 4. Copy `make clean install` and paste it on your terminal
 5. Insert dwm, slstatus or st inside your `.xinitrc` using your favorite text editor (usually located in `/home/<username>/.xinitrc`)
 6. Start it and done!

+## How the versioning system works

+Suckless Uilities (the whole package and not the individual components) are versioned under the current version of the repo's dwm.
+Even if dwm 6.3 releases, if the repo still uses dwm 6.2 for compatibility reasons, the whole package will be still be Suckless Utilities 6.2.

 ## Special thanks
 * [Speedie](https://spdgmr.github.io) for helping me out with this and providing me with patches